doublepluslovely is an occasional blog about visual culture, the joy of reading, and intimate interactions with design and technology.

 - Is it possible to celebrate material objects without being materialistic?

-- What is it like to be living with, touching, feeling, and using beautiful objects?
-What is the lived experience of wearing the clothes you love?
-How can I write about how things feel instead of how they look?
+- What is it like to be living with, touching, feeling, and using designed objects?
+What is the lived experience of wearing the clothes I love?
+How can I write about how things feel, and not just how they look?